coriocactus/claudia.vim/README.md

 - WIP: Wrap text, but not code
 - TODO: Support for other APIs (probably DeepSeek first, most similar API)
 - TODO: DEMO mp4 and DEMO md
+- TODO: Knowledge stack (prepend only relevant parts of context)

 ## Usage (with default mappings)